Abraham Mendelssohn Bartholdy: Life in Berlin

 In 1811, the French occupation of Hamburg and decline of trade caused Abraham and his family to return to Berlin.
 Both Felix, born 1809, and his elder sister Fanny, born 1805, showed signs of remarkable musical talent and this was encouraged in both of them, although Abraham felt, conventionally, that whilst it might lead to a career for Felix it could only be a pastime for Fanny.
 He entrusted Felix to the tuition of Carl Friedrich Zelter, who in 1801 had taken over the direction of the Singakademie.
 He later engaged the pianist Ignaz Moscheles to give his children some lessons, and this led to a lasting association between Moscheles and the family.
 When Felix made his first visit to England in 1829 Abraham entrusted him to Moscheles's care; and when Abraham himself later visited London he stayed with Moscheles.
 The Mendelssohn household in Berlin was often the setting for concerts and at many of these semi-domestic occasions the early music of Felix was performed and Felix and Fanny themselves played.

 Abraham and Lea had two other children: Rebecka (b.
-1811), who married the mathematician Peter Gustav Lejeune Dirichlet and the banker Paul (b.
-1812).
+1811), who married the mathematician Peter Gustav Lejeune Dirichlet; and Paul (b.
+1812), a banker.
 In 1825 Abraham was elected a town councillor in Berlin.